How to overcome Bias

 You know it’s important to overcome bias.
 It matters.
-In conversation, in leadership and in life.
+In conversation, in leadership, to improve team communication, and in life.

 But, if you tried to look it up online, chances are you’re getting quite overwhelmed.